-According to the Director, even though substantial numbers of bangus perished caused by the rains, there were other places to source this well-loved fish.
+According to the Director, even though substantial numbers of bangus perished caused of the rains, there were other places to source this well-loved fish.

-Batangas and Iloilo are the provinces retailers can tap for there supply as these provinces are among the top producers of Bangus.
+Batangas and Iloilo are the provinces retailers can tap for their supply as these provinces are among the top producers of Bangus.

 One of the reasons pointed out by the Bureau of Fisheries and Aquatic Resources Director which caused the price of Bangus to go up was the increase in the price of galunggong.